 - The LA will consult with the Principal regarding each child the LA considers potentially suitable for the academy to request a place in the school.

 - The Principal will consider the suitability of the academy in addressing the needs of the child and give consideration to the needs of the students currently on roll.
 This will involve reviewing all paperwork supplied by the LA and may also involve discussions with parents and visits to the child’s current setting.

 The Principal will inform the LA as to whether the provision is suitable in addressing the needs of the child and a decision over placement will be reached by the LA

 Appeal arrangements where a referring agent wishes to question a decision about admission

 The SEN and disability; 0-25 years, Code off Practice entitles parents to appeal to the SEN and Disability Tribunal if the LA refused to name the academy in the EHCP or the school refuses to offer a place.

 The DfE directly funds Free Schools.
 Free Special Schools negotiate additional funding from the LA commissioning an academy place.

 Duration of placement

-The aim of the school is to teach students to become increasingly self aware and to learn to self regulate thereby managing their own difficulties and ultimately allowing them to access a mainstream academy place.
+The aim of the academy is to teach students to become increasingly self aware and to learn to self regulate thereby managing their own difficulties and ultimately allowing them to access a mainstream academy place.
 However, many students will continue to need the supportive environment of Purple Oaks throughout their education.
 Places are protected to the end of KS5 for any student needing the continued provision of the academy assuming that the academy continues to be able to meet their special educational needs.
 The provision will be reviewed each year through the Annual Review process.

 Transport is provided and funded for the LA if students meet their criteria.